Verbier Skiing at a Glance – Les 4 Vallées and Verbier Stats:

 Verbier is French speaking, but a predominance of English skiers and chalet owners make it easy to communicate, in fact the area is quadri-linqual: French, German, English and Italian are all spoken.

 Verbier is part of the interconnected 4 Vallees with 5 ski areas from east to west include Thyon/Les Collons, Veysonnaz, Nendaz, La Tzoumaz, and the eastern most Verbier.
 For quieter less expensive lodging options you may want to check out charming Thyon les Collons, the slopeside Hotel La Cambuse offers classic Swiss ambiance with wonderful cuisine and stunning views of the slopes and valley.
 Nendaz, near the center, has a quiet slopeside smaller Hotel Les Etagnes and good dining, steps to the gondola.

 Put Verbier and Les 4 Vallées on your must ski list!

-Travel Tip: Verbier can be reached by Swiss train to Martigney, then LeChable, from Geneva or Zurich Airport, followed by a gondola to the resort.
+Travel Tip: Verbier can be reached by Swiss train to Martigny, then LeChable, from Geneva or Zurich Airport, followed by a gondola or taxi to Verbier.